-2-1.1 Students seeking elected positions in USG must meet the following qualifications at time of declaring candidacy and maintain the qualifications throughout term of office.

-- a) Must be a member of USG (see Chapter 1). - b) Must be a degree-seeking student at ASU.

-- c) Must be a student in good academic standing with ASU. - d) Must be a student in good disciplinary standing with ASU. - e) Must be a student enrolled in and maintaining 6 credit hours per semester on the location where the position exists.
+- 2-1.1 Students seeking elected positions in USG must meet the following qualifications at time of declaring candidacy and maintain the qualifications throughout term of office. - a) Must be a member of the undergraduate student body (see Chapter 1). - b) Must be a degree-seeking student at ASU. - c) Must be a student in good academic standing with ASU. - d) Must be a student in good disciplinary standing with ASU. - e) Must be a student enrolled in and maintaining 6 credit hours per semester on the location where the position exists.
 The 6 credits must be completed within the time span of a full semester. - f) May only hold one office within ASASU concurrently (including appointed/hired positions). - g) Senatorial candidates may only seek and hold office at the location where their respective college/school exists.
 Senatorial seats for colleges/schools that exist on multiple campuses will be annually reviewed by the Elections Department. - 2-1.2 Below are the only positions for elective office in USG. - a) One President for each location. - b) One Vice President of Services for each location. - c) One Vice President of Policy for each location. - d) Senator/s for each college or school.
-Representation and the number of Senators per college or school will be determined by the Elections Commissioner as informed by the Bylaws. - 2-1.3 Any qualifications not enumerated within these Election Codes, including appointed positions, will be addressed in the Bylaws.